 In Ireland, the Industrial Designs Act 2001 is the primary legislation dealing with industrial designs in Ireland.
 In order to apply for Design registration, the applicant must be the proprietor i.e. the owner of the Design.
 The proprietor can be the author of the Design or the employer of the person who created the design if this was done in the course of the employment.

-An application to register an industrial design is made to the Controller of Patents, Designs and Trade Marks in the Patents Office.
+An application to register an industrial design is made to the Controller of Intellectual Property in the Intellectual Property Office of Ireland.